ibm-garage/node-garage-utils/README.md

 The version of the application, as read from the `package.json` file in the application's root directory (undefined if there is no version or no `package.json` file at all).

-#### appEnv.isSpec()

-Returns true when running under Mocha or under Jest with conventional filenames (`*.spec.js`, `*_spec.js`, `*.test.js`, or `*_test.js`), false otherwise.

-#### appEnv.isScript()

-Returns true when running as a script or binary (in `scripts` or `bin`, under the application root directory or within the garage-utils module).

 #### appEnv.env

 The running environment of the application.
-This can be one of the following four built-in values, or any desired custom value:
+If the `NODE_ENV` environment variable is set, this takes its value directly.
+The following values are common:

-- "unit" for unit testing
+- "development" for development environments
-- "dev" for development
+- "production" for production deployment
-- "test" for integration testing and deployment to test environments
+- "test" for automated testing
-- "prod" for production deployment.
+- "script" for CLI or interactive scripts.

-Though the NODE_ENV environment variable is a handy mechanism, it's not sufficient to account for all the key environments.
-In particular, there's no accounting for a test environment, which should serve bundled client code but produce more verbose logging and error messages on the server.

-By default, the utility detects when running under Mocha (i.e. when `appEnv.isSpec()` returns true) and reports "unit" in that case.
-Otherwise, the value is either "prod" or "dev", depending on whether the NODE_ENV environment variable is "production" or something else (or undefined).
-This aligns with the way Express interprets that environment variable.

-It is also possible to set a GAPP_ENV environment variable to one of "unit", "dev", "test", or "prod", or to any custom value, to override these defaults.
-Note that setting GAPP_ENV is the only way to get a test environment.
-You should definitely do this when using Mocha to run integration tests; otherwise, they will be mistaken for unit tests.
+For other non-production environments, such as QA or staging, it is usual simply to leave `NODE_ENV` unset and treat them as the default.
+Other, custom values are allowed, as well.

+If `NODE_ENV` is not set (or is set to an empty value), then `appEnv.env` is usually left undefined, except when a value is automatically assigned in two special circumstances:

+1.  "test" when running under Mocha (i.e. when `appEnv.mainFile`'s last segment is `_mocha`).

+1.  "script" when running as a script or binary (i.e. when the path of `appEnv.mainFile` is `scripts` or `bin`, under the application root directory or within the garage-utils module).

+[Jest](https://jestjs.io/en/) automatically sets `NODE_ENV` to "test", and the special handling for [Mocha](https://mochajs.org/) attempts to give a similar experience in that testing environment.
+This is used by the `logger` API in garage-utils to automatically configure itself for testing in a Mocha environment.
+However, other tools. such as [config](https://www.npmjs.com/package/config), check the value of `NODE_ENV` directly, and they will not see a value of "test" under Mocha unless you set the environment variable yourself.

-The following four functions are also provided to more easily test for a particular environment, avoiding the need for string comparisons.
+The following four functions are also provided to easily test for the above common environments.

-#### appEnv.isUnit()

-Returns true when `appEnv.env` is "unit", false otherwise.

 #### appEnv.isDev()

+Returns true if `appEnv.env` is "development", false otherwise.

+#### appEnv.isProd()

-Returns true when `appEnv.env` is "dev", false otherwise.
+Returns true if `appEnv.env` is "production", false otherwise.

 #### appEnv.isTest()

-Returns true when `appEnv.env` is "test", false otherwise.
+Returns true if `appEnv.env` is "test", false otherwise.

-#### appEnv.isProd()
+#### appEnv.isScript()

-Returns true when `appEnv.env` is "prod", false otherwise.
+Returns true if `appEnv.env` is "script", false otherwise.

 #### appEnv.reset()